 I think I am ready for Autumn.
-I know summer just started last month but I seem to look forward to Autumn coming more and more each year.
+I know summer hasn’t even officially started yet, but I seem to look forward to Autumn coming more and more each year.
 I look forward to cooler weather, comfort food, the changing of the leaves, walking in the cooler temperatures with leaves crunching under my feet and of course everything pumpkin.

 Spaghetti squash comes into season early Autumn so if you try to eat with the season this recipe is one you will have to wait to try but please try it.
 This squash is low-calorie, full of fiber, vitamin A and C, and carotene in small amounts on comparison to pumpkins.

 1 spaghetti squash cooked and removed from shell

 1-2 Tablespoon Olive Oil

 The following per your taste, salt/pepper, fresh oregano and parsley,